doc4d/docs/docs/Project/search-replace.md

 You can select options that can help speed up your searches:

 - **Search in forms**: When this option is deselected, the search is done throughout the project, except in forms.
-- **Search in code**: When this option is deselected, the search is done throughout the project, except in methods and classes.
+- **Search in methods**: When this option is deselected, the search is done throughout the project, except in methods.
 - **Case Sensitive**: When this option is selected, the search uses the case of the characters as they have been entered in the Find area.